d-oliveros/isomorphine/README.md

 ### Caveats

 * Your modules have to be required through the isomorphine proxy.
-You can not require a serverside entity directly.
-If you do, you will be importing all the serverside code to the browser's bundle, and possibly breaking your app due to browser-incompatible modules, like `fs`, `express`, `mongo`, database drivers, etc.
+You can not require a server-side entity directly.
+If you do, you will be importing all the server-side code to the browser's bundle, and possibly breaking your app due to browser-incompatible modules, like `fs`, `express`, `mongo`, database drivers, etc.

 * When a function is called directly from the server (eg when called by a cron job), there's no `this.req` object being passed to the function calls, so you must validate sensitive paths in an earlier stage.